fileformat/ghashboard/docs/index.md

 ## Usage

 1. [Fork this repo]({{site.source_url}}/fork).
 The rest of the steps are in your fork.
-2. Run the `generate` Github Action
+2. Run the `generate-readme` Github Action
 3. Go to the `README.md` of your fork and admire your brand-new ghashboard!
 4. Tweak the forked repo's Github Action variables to get it looking just the way you want!